vadimkholodilo/Debian-LAMP-installer/README.md

 # How to use it
 There will be no interractive installer to keep it simple and reusable.
-However, there are some important steps which you need to do to make everything working properly:
-1. Edit exports.sh.
-You need to set your system (Debian or Ubuntu) and system subname.
-For example, for Ubuntu it might be trusted.
-For Debian it might be Buster.
-2. Run ./exports.sh to set environment variables.
-3. Run sudo ./install_common_packages.sh

-When steps above are performed, feel free to run any script which you need.
-They have descriptive names, so you should not have any issues.
+Before running any script, edit config.sh.
+Set PLATFORM_NAME to "debian" or "ubuntu" (With quotes) All scripts  have descriptive names, so you should not have any issues.
-Remember that NGINX must be installed after Apache, because Apache takes port 80 and NGINX does the same.
+Note, remember that NGINX has to be installed before Apache, because they both take the same port.
-Run ./configure_ports.sh if you plan to install NGINX after Apache.
+Apache installation script will assign another port to Apache if it finds that port 80 is already busy.
+If you forgot about this.
+It is not a problem.
+You can edit the following file /etc/apache2/ports.conf.
+Change 80 to any free port.

 # How to contact me
 If you have any issues, please, create an issue on Github, if you want to discuss something with me or you want to offer me a job (I'm currently looking for one), contact me using my email: vadimkholodilo@gmail.com